 In the BCom program, collaboration, in-class discussion, and public speaking are daily activities.
-Your ability to listen to others and to communicate clearly by verbally articulating your thoughts and ideas is essential to your success, and in many cases, the success of your team during group work.
+Your ability to listen to others and to communicate your thoughts and ideas clearly are essential to your success, and, in many cases, the success of your team during group work.

 How to create your video interview

 Within your Personal Profile, you’ll be directed to a separate online video-interview platform.
-Be sure to read all instructions thoroughly.
-Allow yourself ample time to test your recording equipment and try a practice question before recording responses to two pre-recorded interview questions.
+Be sure to:

 Tips for creating your video interview